 I used to abhor gluten-free sandwiches because, as you know, gluten-free bread was so bad.
 You had to store gluten-free bread in the freezer, and then in order to choke it down, you’d need to toast or microwave it to make it soft and less grainy.
 For a long time, sandwiches were a non-starter for me.

-My view on sandwiches made a 180 degree turn once companies like Canyon Bakehouse and Franz came out with their stay-fresh packaging.
+My view on sandwiches made a 180-degree turn once companies like Canyon Bakehouse and Franz came out with their stay-fresh packaging.

-Look for the stay-fresh packaging at your local grocery stores or better yet, save time and order them online.
-Remember, they stay fresh in the packaging for a long time but once you open the loaf, you’ll need to enjoy it within the week.
-(BTW, some Costco locations carry the stay-fresh packaging – including my local Costco in Denver.)
+Remember, they stay fresh in the packaging for several months, but once you open the loaf, you’ll need to enjoy it within the week.
+(BTW, some Costco locations carry the Canyon Bakehouse Bread in the stay-fresh packaging – including my local Costco in Denver.)

 What to put on your sandwich?

 What you put on your sandwich is up to you.
-I personally despise mayonnaise, so I opt for mashed avocado, lime juice and salt, then then stuff my sandwiches with deli meats and spinach.
+I personally despise mayonnaise, so I opt for mashed avocado, lime juice, and salt, then stuff my sandwiches with deli meats and spinach.
 The sandwich is perfection if you ask me.
 Oh, and I also add some red pepper flakes for spice.

-Also consider egg salad, tuna salad, peanut butter and jelly, and truly any deli combo you like.
+Also, consider egg salad, tuna salad, peanut butter, and jelly, and truly any deli combo you like.

 Don’t like gluten-free bread?

-I get it, gluten-free bread isn’t for everyone.
+I get it; gluten-free bread isn’t for everyone.
 Here are a few bread alternatives:

 - Crackers: Enjoy deli meat, cheese slices and/or PB&J on gluten-free crackers.
 I recommend multi-grain Crunchmaster crackers for the best taste and texture.

 - Tortillas: You could also use tortillas and wrap your sandwich.
 I offer a guide to gluten-free tortillas in this article, but look for tortillas that are soft and shelf stable when bringing them in your lunchbox.
-Some of the frozen tortillas taste great, but require heating to become soft and bendy.
+Some of the frozen tortillas taste great, but they require heating to become soft and bendy.

 - Rice Cakes: Rice cakes can be a fun bread swap too.
-I slather rice cakes with smashed avocado or peanut butter, then top it with deli meats, cheeses, fruits and whatever I can dream up.
+I slather rice cakes with smashed avocado or peanut butter, then top it with deli meats, cheeses, fruits, and whatever I can dream up.
 You could also top rice cakes with egg salad, tuna salad, or cream cheese and lox.

-- Lettuce: I love a lettuce wrapped sandwich or burger.
+- Lettuce: I love a lettuce-wrapped sandwich or burger.
 I recommend packing the lettuce in a separate container from meats and cheeses so everything stays fresh.

 - Wraps: One of my favorite soft wraps brand is BFree.
 These high-protein wraps, in particular, are the best!